EnvyNerd/EnvyNerd/README.md

 # 👋 Hi there, I'm Tc.
 Witschi B. Mihan!

 ### 🚀 About Me
 I’m a passionate developer and tech enthusiast who loves building projects, solving problems, and learning new things every day.
+As a dedicated IT Networking professional currently pursuing a Diploma in Information Technology (Networking), I bring a strong foundation in technical systems

 Currently exploring and working on:
 - 🔧 **Software Development** (Java, Python, C++, Pascal, Fortran, COBOL)